Stateside Live!: NBC Sports Arena

-The first of its kind, NBC Sports Arena is the largest of the five venues inside Stateside Live!
-At 32-feet tall, the venue holds one of the largest high definition televisions on the East Coast.
-The sports bar, in partnership with NBC Sports, offers bar food and a unique viewing experience for all major sporting events.
-NBC Sports Arena also holds two of Philadelphia's most popular food options: Chickie's & Pete's and Geno's Steaks.
+The NBC Sports Arena is the largest of the five venues inside Stateside Live.
+At 32 feet tall, the venue holds one of the largest high definition televisions on the East Coast.
+The sports bar, in partnership with NBC Sports, offers bar food and a viewing experience for major sporting events.
+NBC Sports Arena holds two of food options: Chickie's & Pete's and Geno's Steaks.